AayushSo/udacity-capstone/README.md

 >	3. **Machine Learning Pipeline** : Creating a Regression pipeline to process and estimate electricity costs.
 >	4. **Creating Web App** :  Creating a basic web app to highlight our learnings

+The live site is deployed via render.com and [can be found here](https://udacity-capstone-mhdl.onrender.com).
+It can take up to a minute to load - pleaes be patient!

 ## Instructions to run the webapp:
 1. Run the following commands in the project's root directory to set up your database and model.